Skip to content

 ro.eñge ham hazār baar koī hameñ satā.e kyuuñ

-Here he clearly says that, if someone torments me I will cry be it thousand times because my heart also fills up with pain and it’s not something made of stones and bricks.
+Here he clearly states, if someone torments me, I will cry be it thousand times because my heart also fills up with pain and it’s not something made of bricks and stones.

 credit: rekhta.org